vaidehi8913/MurderousTCS/book/src/implementation-to-do.md

         If we do that, how do we tell the navbar what chapter it is on?

+    Improvement: Webframe is too big
+        Right now you have to zoom out A LOT to see the website.
+We should set our constants to make the size more reasonable

 DONE!!!
     Improvement: Enter Chapter 1 JSON in entirety